blackfennec-org/blackfennec/docs/source/project_management/refinement.rst

 Software Architecture
 =====================
-- Das prüfen von Performance-Szenario könnte ggf. technische Risiken mit Einfluss auf die Architektur hervorbringen
-- Einige Texte in der Doku sind für meinen Geschmack etwas «ausführlich» formuliert
-- Eine dynamische Sicht auf das System fehlt in der Dokumentation völlig (wichtige Use Cases à Interaktion zwischen Komponenten, bzw.
-Klassen)

 Improvements
 ------------
 **Consider adding a performance test.
 E.g. insertion of large files** Performance tests were added at the two identified bottlenecks that our application has and are now included in the system tests performed before each release.
-For more information look at the :ref:`performance scenario <performance_scenario>`.
+For more information look at the :ref:`performance scenario <performance_scenario>` chapter.

 **The document contains only static views of the system.
-Consider adding a dynamic view of the system**
+Consider adding a dynamic view of the system** Multiple dynamic views in the form of three sequential diagrams were added to the documentation.
+These can be found under :ref:`this link <dynamic_system_views>`.

 Quality Ensurance Measurements & Code Quality
 =============================================
-- Ein Usability Test könnte nützliche Verbesserungen für die Applikation ergeben.
-Eine informelle Durchführung benötigt auch nicht viel Zeit, die Erkenntnisse sind aber oft vergleichsweise wertvoll.

 Improvements
 ------------

 **Consider adding usability tests**
-A usability study was conducted with the participation of four completely uninvolved people, which we selected on the basis of the :ref:`personas <personas>` we created.
+A :ref:`usability study <usability_study>` was conducted with the participation of four completely uninvolved people, which we selected on the basis of the :ref:`personas <personas>` we created.